Khun Sa: Return to Burma

-After a combined Thai/Kuomintang army defeated entrenched Communist rebels in Northwest Thailand in 1981, American officials began to pressure the Thai government to expel Khun Sa.
+After combined forces of the Thai military and remaining Kuomintang in Thailand defeated entrenched Communist rebels in Northwest Thailand in 1981, American officials began to pressure the Thai government to expel Khun Sa.
 In July 1981, Thai authorities announced a 50,000 baht ($2,000 US) bounty on his head.
 In August this was raised to 500,000 baht, "valid until 30 Sept.
 1982".
 In October 1981 a 39-man unit of Thai Rangers and local rebel guerillas attempted to assassinate Khun Sa at the insistence of the US Drug Enforcement Administration.
 The attempt failed, and almost the entire unit was wiped out.Lintner (1999) 321–322 In January 1982 a 1,000-man force of the Thai Army appeared at the borders of his base area.
 The Thai force consisted of Thai rangers from Pak Thong Chai, local paramilitary border police from Tak, and several airplanes and helicopter gunships.Sumondis, Prateepchaikul, and Kanwanich The battle lasted for four days, with heavy casualties on both sides.
 At the conclusion of the battle Khun Sa was forced to retreat back into Burma.

 Within a year of losing his base in Thailand, Khun Sa rebuilt his army, defeated a local Burmese rebel group along the Burmese border between Shan State and Northwest Thailand, and took control of the region.
 He relocated his base of operations to the border town of Homein, established a local heroin-refining industry, and resumed a working relationship with the Burmese military and intelligence services, who again tolerated his presence in return for fighting other ethnic and communist rebels.
 He maintained a cordial relationship with the highest-ranking Burmese general in the region, Maung Aye, and established relationships with many foreign socialites and business people, including Lady and Lord Brockett, and James "Bo" Gritz.
 In 1984 his forces bombed the fortified residence of his rival, Li Wenhuan, in Chiang Mai.
 His organization maintained a trade organization in the government-held city of Taunggyi and re-established cordial relations with the Thai intelligence service after relocating to Burma.